Nfinley/coding-journal/stackline/stackline-architecture.md

 - Segments.scss and Brand.scss have quite a few classes that are exactly the same
 - Function: `buildRequestSearchType` exists in both utils/data/index.js and utils/advanced-search.js (both of these files share quite a few duplicate code)
 - Need TO remove all AUTOSUGGEST references in both beacon and atlas
-- `getAppMeduConfig` function is called a lot, figure out why and refactor
+- `getAppMenuConfig` function is called a lot, figure out why and refactor
 - `chart-utils` and `charts` which is inside of utils folder need to be refactored/combined or renamed
 - Segments - There are four uppercase `Segments` and at least two lowercase `segments`